vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/get-started/intro.md

 Although [vuepress-theme-hope/vuepress-theme-hope](https://github.com/vuepress-theme-hope/vuepress-theme-hope) itself marked as a theme repository, it also contains more than a dozen equally complete and powerful plugin.
 Each plugin is also powerful, can be used with the default theme or third-party themes.

 Based on such a dozen plugins, Mr.Hope can confidently say that `vuepress-theme-hope` is "**A powerful theme with tons of features**".
-It can also be seen as the most versatile and comprehensive theme among all vuepress themes.
+It can also be seen as the most versatile and comprehensive theme among all VuePress themes.

 :::